 Feel free to find me on Twitter and let me know what you thought of the last page of Action Comics this week, or if you just want to geek out over Naomi, I’m good with that too.
 For the rest of you, I’ll see you in a month!

-Tim Beedle covers movies, TV and comics for DCComics.com.
+Tim Beedle covers movies, TV and comics for DCComics.com and is a regular contributor to the Couch Club, our weekly television column.
 Look for him on Twitter at @Tim_Beedle.